 Practical ways to overcome fear and anxiety

 Overcoming fear and anxiety disorders involves various approaches that address both your mental and physical well-being.
-Here are some practical methods to help you manage and reduce these feelings:
+Here are some methods to help you manage and reduce these feelings:

 Mindfulness and relaxation techniques